The Department endorses:

 Accessibility information is available for some of our buildings:

 The International Students Officer oversees the successful integration of international students into the Department.
-Should you have any questions, encounter any difficulties, or have suggestions for improvements in the ways we seek to make our international students feel welcome, contact the 2020-21 International Students Officer, Dr Daniel Hartley.
+Should you have any questions, encounter any difficulties, or have suggestions for improvements in the ways we seek to make our international students feel welcome, contact the current International Students Officer, Dr Daniel Hartley.
 Enquiries about international exchanges should be directed to the co-ordinator, Dr Maryam Mirza.

 The Staff-Student Consultative Committee is a key point of contact for all aspects of students' academic experience in modules and programmes offered by the Department.
 SSCC considers issues of accessibility of the department to its students.
 SSCC meetings are student-led in an environment conducive to inclusivity and openness.
 The Committee tries to appoint at least one student who is able to speak on behalf of overseas students.
-The chair in 2020-21 is Dr Susan Valladares.
+The current chair is Dr Susan Valladares.

 Environmental issues intersect with numerous aspects of diversity and exclusion, and climate justice is also a question of social justice.
 At Durham University, Greenspace brings together environmental initiatives and activities: it covers strategies for reducing carbon emissions across the University, as well as questions of waste, procurement and fair trade.
 The environment champion is an advocate for environmental best practice, and a point of liaison between Greenspace and students and staff within the Department.
 The current environment champion is Dr Naomi Booth.
 Contact her with any questions or feedback about environmental practices within the Department or the University.